Sumiyoshi Monogatari Emaki: Description

-The emakimono illustrates the Sumiyoshi Monogatari, a famous novel of the 10th century, in which a young girl, a daughter of a Chūnagon (Middle Counselor), runs away from home to escape abuse from her stepmother.
+The emakimono illustrates the Sumiyoshi Monogatari, a famous story of the 10th century, in which a young woman, the daughter of a Chūnagon (Middle Counselor), runs away from home to escape abuse from her stepmother.
 She falls in love with a minor captain and becomes engaged to him.
 Her stepmother, however, compels the minor captain to marry her own daughter instead.
-She also prevents the girl from serving at the palace or marrying a watchman.
-When the girl discovers the truth, she escapes to the Sumiyoshi Grand Shrine.
+She also prevents the young woman from serving at the palace or marrying a watchman.
+When the young woman discovers the truth, she escapes to the Sumiyoshi Grand Shrine.
 Later, the minor captain, who has since been promoted to major captain, is taken to the shrine by a mystical dream with the help of Kannon.
-He and the girl get married and live happily ever after, while the stepmother ends her life in poverty and disgrace.
-The novel dates from the 10th century in the Heian period, but the original is known only by a 12th century copy.
+He and the young woman get married and live happily ever after, while the stepmother ends her life in poverty and disgrace.
+The story dates from the 10th century in the Heian period, but is known only from a 12th-century copy.